fizalihsan/fizalihsan.github.io/source/softskills/interview.md

 * What are your strengths and weaknesses?
 	* Strengths: Technical knowledge, Communication and presentation skills, Well-organized

+# Behavioral Questions

+*  What are your strenths and weaknesses?
+*  What motivates you?
+*  What makes you the ideal candidate for this job?
+*  Demonstrate your leadership, teamwork, ability to overcome obstacles and challenges
+*  What bothers you most about other people?
+  * No response to emails.
+Lack of accountability
+*  Tell me about a day when everything went wrong
+*  Tell me about a colleague you really got along with and why you think you did
+  * (Don't make it too formal.
+Keep it humorous)
+*  What's something that you can teach me?
+  * (Test for patience, body language, communication skills)
+*  Tell me about someone you admire and why you do
+  * (Tests if interviewee is a people person) Kal & Nik - vision, tech savviness
+*  What's one thing you're really proud of and why?
+What is your biggest accomplishment to date?
+  * (Give credit to others like family, friends, colleagues) Perseverance and consistency
+*  What project or task have you recently completed that you are proud of?
+*  If you ran your own company, what kinds of people would you hire and why?
+  * 2 qualities I look - strength and trustworthy
+*  Test for personal fashion - Can you tell me a goal that you have outside of work and family?
+What do you do for fun?
+*  Test for initiative hunger - Tell me about something you've started?
+  * Book club within and outside of work
+*  Test for honesty - Tell me about time you've bent the rules?
+*  Test for motivation and priority - who in your life would you least want to disappoint?
+*  Test for drive and passion - Where do you want to see yourself in 5 yrs?
+*  What's the last awesome thing you learned?
+*  What did you not like about your last job?
+*  What is your biggest pet peeve?
+  * Email communication - lack of punctuations
+*  What is the best mistake that you have ever made?
+*  What did you want to be when you were a kid?
+Why?
+*  What event in your life has taught you the most about yourself?
+*  Have you ever had a job that you hated?
+What did you hate about it?
+*  Describe a challenge you have faced and how you overcame that?
+*  In hindsight, what steps would you have taken to avoid that challenge?
+*  If given a new project that you were unfamiliar with, what would be your strategy to kick-start the project?
+* ​Questions to Interviewer​
+  * Key changes to industry
+  * What are the typical job responsibilities
+  * Training and development opportunities
+* About the company
+  * What is the vision of the company
+  * What do you know about the culture of our company
+  * Company's stock price last time you checked

 # Useful links

 * *Resume*